boogie/electricks-docs/content/docs/docs/peeksmith-3/sharpeek.md

 🔄 Step-by-Step Instructions

-- Remove the old wick from your SharpeekHold the front and the body of the marker firmly
+1. Remove the old wick from your Sharpeek
+   - Hold the front and the body of the marker firmly
    - Gently pull the wick while rotating it slightly
    - Do not twist or squeeze forcefully

-- Remove the new wick from the Sharpie M15Use the same pull-and-rotate method
+2. Remove the new wick from the Sharpie M15
+   - Use the same pull-and-rotate method
    - Handle with care to avoid ink splatter

+3. Cut the new wick
-- Cut the new wickMeasure 4 cm with the ruler
+   - Measure 4 cm with the ruler
    - Cut the wick straight across using a sharp utility knife
    - Place absorbent paper under the wick while cutting to catch any ink leaks

-- Prepare the wick for insertionWrap a small piece of tape around one end of the wick (This prevents ink from leaking into the marker body.)
+4. Prepare the wick for insertion
+   - Wrap a small piece of tape around one end of the wick (This prevents ink from leaking into the marker body.)
    - Insert the taped end first into the Sharpeek
    - Slide it in gently until only the taped section is visible

+5. Close the marker
-- Close the markerReattach the tip to the Sharpeek body
+   - Reattach the tip to the Sharpeek body
    - Press until you feel or hear a soft click – this confirms a proper fit

 ✅ You’re Done